RarelyCharlie/rarelycharlie.github.io/_includes/7cups.md

 The platform stores chats for a year.

-Members, listeners and therapists can write confidential notes within the 7 Cups platform.
-Listeners are not allowed to keep notes anywhere outside the 7 Cups platform.
+Members, listeners and therapists can write confidential notes using the [My Notes](https://www.7cups.com/notes.php) feature within the 7 Cups platform.
+Listeners are not allowed to keep notes anywhere outside the 7 Cups platform, but this rule does not apply to members or therapists.

 ### Community guidelines